funRiceGenes/funRiceGenes.github.io/_posts/OS/N/2015-01-20-OsNAC19~SNAC1~OsNAC9.md

     + Root-specific (RCc3) and constitutive (GOS2) promoters were used to overexpress OsNAC9 and produced the transgenic RCc3:OsNAC9 and GOS2:OsNAC9 plants
     + Interestingly, O-methyltransferase, a gene necessary for barrier formation, was specifically up-regulated only in the RCc3:OsNAC9 roots
     + Rice gene OsNAC19 encodes a novel NAC-domain transcription factor and responds to infection by Magnaporthe grisea
+    + A stress-responsive NAC transcription factor gene SNAC1 has been reported for its function in the positive regulation of drought resistance in rice, and several downstream SNAC1 targets have been identified
+    + However, a complete regulatory network mediated by SNAC1 in drought response remains unknown
+    + In this study, we performed Chromatin immunoprecipitation sequencing (ChIP-Seq) and RNA-Seq of SNAC1-overexpression transgenic rice (SNAC1-OE) lines and wild-type under normal and moderate drought stress conditions, to identify all SNAC1 target genes at a genome-wide scale by RNA-Seq analyses
+    + SNAC1 can bind to the OsbZIP23 promoter, an important ABA signaling regulator, and positively regulate the expression of several ABA signaling genes

 * **Connection**
     + __OsNAC19~SNAC1~OsNAC9__, __OsNAC6~SNAC2__, [The abiotic stress-responsive NAC-type transcription factor OsNAC5 regulates stress-inducible genes and stress tolerance in rice](http://www.ncbi.nlm.nih.gov/pubmed?term=The abiotic stress-responsive NAC-type transcription factor OsNAC5 regulates stress-inducible genes and stress tolerance in rice%5BTitle%5D), Pull-down assays revealed that OsNAC5 interacts with OsNAC5, OsNAC6 and SNAC1